12 Valentine-Ready Plants With Heart-Shaped Leaves

 All succulents retain moisture in their plump leaves, and Kalanchoe luciae is no exception.
 This characteristic makes for easy care: Infrequent watering, indirect sunlight and periodic repotting as the plant grows.

-Some kalanchoe luciae plants have just a soft red edging, but Etsy is a good source to find ones with vibrant red color, like this seller offers.
+Some kalanchoe luciae plants have just a soft red edging, but Etsy is a good source to find ones with vibrant red color.
+Check out these sellers!

 Related: Looking for a perfect pot to accompany your Kalanchoe luciae Valentine’s gift?
-Stop by our 5 Adorable Cactus Planters post for some shopping ideas!
+Stop by our review where we go over the best types of pots succulents and cactus.

 8. Hoya Kerii